 These are initially recognised at fair value and then carried at amortised cost using the effective interest method.
 During the year, the Directors received legal advice in connection with the risks and rewards to the Group that arise from the holding of customer money and has concluded that the risks and rewards are principally vested with the customers.
 As a result, the Group no longer accounts for customer cash and the associated customer liability in the Group's financial statements.
-The Directors also concluded that the risks and rewards and have adjusted the prior year financial statements of the Group accordingly (note 3.1).
+The Directors also concluded that the risks and rewards were substantially the same in prior periods and have adjusted the prior year financial statements of the Group accordingly (note 3.1).